Hack the Garden Hackathon 🔨

 Canary Rollout

 Currently when updating gardener and it’s extensions, all shoots get updated either immediately or in their maintenance window, which is within the next 24 hours.
 There is no way to stop the reconciliation trough the whole landscape.
-For big environments with hundrets or even thousands of shoot clusters this could be a operational burden.
+For big environments with hundreds or even thousands of shoot clusters this could be a operational burden.

 With canary rollout, some seeds are marked as canary and the newer version of gardener and the extensions is rollout out only there, but as soon as a certain, configurable amount of shoots get unhealthy the rollout stops.
 This prevents further destruction of all remaining shoots and the operator can identify what was the cause and implement a fix.